Table of Contents

 « CONS: Low Range, Potential Battery Issues

-5 Dogtra 1900S Hands-Free Electric Dog Collar
+5.Best Electric Dog Collar For Small Yards Dogtra 1900S Hands-Free Electric Dog Collar

-This is one of the least affordable electric collars on the market.
 This new Dogtra version is reliable and has been highly praised in the industry.
-The shock collar comes with a variety of training modes including static, vibration and tone.
+The shock collar comes with a variety of training modes, including static, vibration, and tone.

 One of the main drawbacks of this product is the relatively small range of 330 yards, which is in the lower end when it comes to electric dog collars on our list.
-This may not be suitable for hunting but if you plan to use it to train your pooch at home, in your yard, it is more than enough.
+This won't be suitable for hunting but works well for training your pooch at home in your yard.